 - Keep the ratio of salt and soy sauce to meat accurate

 - If you dry your jerky in a smoker, use a cure.

 In anything other than a smoker, you can safely omit the cure, though many people favor the taste of cured jerky anyway.

-Some older recipes call it “pink salt” but don’t get confused – that term is also used nowadays for salt mined in the Himalayan mountains, which bears a pink color but is NOT a cure.
+Some recipes just call it “pink salt” but don’t get confused – that term is also used nowadays for salt mined in the Himalayan mountains, which bears a pink color but is NOT a cure.

 This recipe works equally well with ground or sliced venison.
-If substituting domestic meat, use only the leanest cuts.
+If substituting domestic meat, use only lean cuts.
 When slicing, 3/8″ is a good thickness to aim for, but however you slice it try to be consistent throughout a batch.
 Many cuts will work but I find round roasts are the best.
 Trim the meat well before slicing.
 Slice with the grain unless you prefer your jerky crumbly rather than chewy.